Configuration#

 Separating configuration from the rest of our code makes it easy to adjust these parameters and apply them consistently throughout the analysis script.
 We’re able to use basic objects (like lists and dictionaries) to group related parameters.
 We then reference these objects in the analysis section of our script.

 Our configuration could be extended to include other parameters, including which variables we’re selecting to train our model.
-However, it is important that we keep the configuration simple and easy to maintain.
-Before moving aspects of code to the configuration it’s good to consider whether it improves your workflow.
-If it is something that is dependent on the computer that you are using (e.g. file paths) or is likely to change between runs of your analysis, then it’s a good candidate for including in your configuration.
+However, we must keep the configuration simple and easy to maintain.
+Before moving aspects of code to the configuration, consider whether it improves your workflow.
+You should include things that are dependent on the computer that you are using (e.g., file paths) or are likely to change between runs of your analysis, in your configuration.

 Use separate configuration files#

-We can use independent configuration files to take our previous example one step further.
+We can take our previous example one step further using independent configuration files.
 We simply take our collection of variables, containing parameters and options for our analysis, and move them to a separate file.
-As we’ll describe in the following subsections, these files can be written in the same language as your code or other simple languages.
+These files can be written in the same language as your code or other simple languages, as we’ll describe in the following subsections.

-You may not want to version control your configuration file, for example if it includes file paths that are specific to your machine or references to sensitive data.
-In this case, you should include a sample or example configuration file, so that others can use this as a template to configure the analysis for their own environment.
-It is key that this template is kept up to date, so that it is compatible with your code.
+You may not want to version control your configuration file if it includes file paths that are specific to your machine or references to sensitive data.
+In this case, include a sample or example configuration file, so others can use this as a template to configure the analysis for their own environment.
+It is key to keep this template up to date, so that it is compatible with your code.

 Use code files for configuration#